 BONUS!
 Romantic Attractions in Williamstown, Kentucky

-One last stop for the traveling newlyweds, anniversary celebrators, or a self-loving solo traveler is a must if you’re making your way without tiny hands to hold!
+One last stop for the traveling newlyweds, anniversary celebrators, or a self-loving solo traveler is a must if you’re making your way without tiny hands to hold in Williamstown, KY.

 15. Elk Creek Vineyards